-3.2.2 Ink Jet Printing Mechanism
+4.2.2 Ink Jet Printing Mechanism

-3.2.2.1 Paper pulling-in, registration, feeding, and ejecting mechanisms
+4.2.2.1 Paper pulling-in, registration, feeding, and ejecting mechanisms

-The paper pulling-in, registration, feeding, and ejecting mechanisms are driven by a single paper feed motor located at the left side of the main chassis via the gear train.
+The paper pulling-in, registration, feeding, and ejecting mechanisms are driven by a single paper feed motor located at the left side of the main chassis via the two PF timing belts and gear train.
 (See the illustration given on the next page.)

-First, the paper feed motor rotates clockwise (when viewed from the output gear).
-The rotation is transmitted to the PF roller gear that rotates paper feed roller.
+First, the paper feed motor rotates counterclockwise (when viewed from the output gear).
+The rotation is transmitted via the PF timing belt L to the PF roller pulley that rotates the paper feed roller.
 At the right end of the paper feed roller is the PF roller gear R which is always engaged with the ASF/purge idle gear.
-Engaged with the ASF/purge idle gear, the ASF-purge switching gear 23 transmits the rotation via gear 25 and the ASF gear train to the ASF roller unit.
+Engaged with the ASF/purge idle gear, the ASF-purge switching gear 23 transmits the rotation via gear 25 and ASF gear train to the ASF roller ASSY.
 This way, the ASF roller will pull in paper.